arcdeveloper7/visonet/README.md

 # visonet
-attack the network just with your phone
+attack the network just with your phone (no root required

+Use the linux emulator like :

+-termux
+-debian no root
+-userland
+Etc
 ---------------------------------------
 ===[How to install]===